dotnet/docs/docs/framework/wpf/app-development/how-to-create-an-add-in-that-is-a-ui.md

  [!code-csharp[SimpleAddInIsAUISample#AddInSideAdapterCode](../../../../samples/snippets/csharp/VS_Snippets_Wpf/SimpleAddInIsAUISample/CSharp/AddInSideAdapters/WPFAddIn_ViewToContractAddInSideAdapter.cs#addinsideadaptercode)]

- In the add-in model where an add-in returns a [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)] (see [Create an Add-In That Returns a UI](../../../../docs/framework/wpf/app-development/how-to-create-an-add-in-that-returns-a-ui.md)), the add-in adapter converted the <xref:System.Windows.FrameworkElement> to an <xref:System.AddIn.Contract.INativeHandleContract> by calling <xref:System.AddIn.Pipeline.FrameworkElementAdapters.ViewToContractAdapter%2A>. <xref:System.AddIn.Pipeline.FrameworkElementAdapters.ViewToContractAdapter%2A> must also be called in this model, although you need to implement a method from which to write the code to call it.
+ In the add-in model where an add-in returns a UI (see [Create an Add-In That Returns a UI](../../../../docs/framework/wpf/app-development/how-to-create-an-add-in-that-returns-a-ui.md)), the add-in adapter converted the <xref:System.Windows.FrameworkElement> to an <xref:System.AddIn.Contract.INativeHandleContract> by calling <xref:System.AddIn.Pipeline.FrameworkElementAdapters.ViewToContractAdapter%2A>. <xref:System.AddIn.Pipeline.FrameworkElementAdapters.ViewToContractAdapter%2A> must also be called in this model, although you need to implement a method from which to write the code to call it.
 You do this by overriding <xref:System.AddIn.Pipeline.ContractBase.QueryContract%2A> and implementing the code that calls <xref:System.AddIn.Pipeline.FrameworkElementAdapters.ViewToContractAdapter%2A> if the code that is calling <xref:System.AddIn.Pipeline.ContractBase.QueryContract%2A> is expecting an <xref:System.AddIn.Contract.INativeHandleContract>.
 In this case, the caller will be the host-side adapter, which is covered in a subsequent subsection.

 > [!NOTE]
->  You also need to override <xref:System.AddIn.Pipeline.ContractBase.QueryContract%2A> in this model to enable tabbing between host application [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)] and add-in [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)].
+>  You also need to override <xref:System.AddIn.Pipeline.ContractBase.QueryContract%2A> in this model to enable tabbing between host application UI and add-in UI.
 For more information, see "WPF Add-In Limitations" in [WPF Add-Ins Overview](../../../../docs/framework/wpf/app-development/wpf-add-ins-overview.md).

  Because the add-in-side adapter implements an interface that derives from <xref:System.AddIn.Contract.INativeHandleContract>, you also need to implement <xref:System.AddIn.Contract.INativeHandleContract.GetHandle%2A>, although this is ignored when <xref:System.AddIn.Pipeline.ContractBase.QueryContract%2A> is overridden.